d2si-oss/contributing-guidelines/README.md

 ## TL;DR
 We want to make contributing straighforward and easy for everyone.
-As such and unless otherwise stated we are following the
+As such and unless otherwise stated we will use the traditional GitHub fork and pull
-[GitHub flow](https://guides.github.com/introduction/flow): any commit must be made to a topic branch in a local fork and submitted via a pull request before it can can be merged.
+workflow: any commit must be made to a feature/topic branch in a local fork and submitted via a pull request before it can can be merged.
 If you are familiar with GitHub (and Git), branching and opening a pull request or an issue... then you should be able to start contributing right away.

 **Contributors must agree to the following:**
 - material without explicit copyright assignment will be assigned to